-“Is that why there’s two years of us?”
+“Is that why there are two years of us?”

-“There are two years of you because the Ninth are vindictive,” Sofita answered, leading her to an entry door in the statue’s big toe.
+“There are two years of you because the Ninth is vindictive,” Sofita said, leading her to an entry door in the statue’s big toe.
 “Open it.”

 “Femitokon wears a Primary’s uniform,” she said, observing the young marix tap some numbers into a tiny interface pad wrapped around the cables.
 “Again, they’re idealized.”

-When the door slid open, they entered a circular control room surrounded by monitors that stretched from floor to ceiling.
+When the door slid open, they entered a circular control room surrounded by monitors stretching from floor to ceiling.